NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 * __signal_preprocessing__: signal preprocessing functions applied on accelerometer data prior to feature extraction
 * __features__: signal features extracted from accelerometer data used to train supervised learning machine learning models

+## Demo
+A demo utilizing each of the functions explained above can be seen in the iPython notebook `demo_run_analytics.ipynb` in the `demo` folder.
+Since there are restrictions on the data set used with our work, the example data used for the demo is not from a Parkinson's patient and should not be used to analyze symptom endpoints.
+The demo is purely used to show how to make use of each of the code files.
+Please see below section **Instructions for Use** for more detailed instructions to make use of the code.

 ## Instructions for Use
 Each classifer file is set up to be run independently or can be chained together in a higher level function.
 Each file requires a filepath to raw accelerometer data (**as a .CSV file**) from a wrist-worn device and the sampling rate of the accelerometer data.
 The raw accelerometer .CSV file should be organized with the following column headers: `'ts','x','y','z'`.
 The code is set up to be manipulated by the user.
 Each file has a `if __name__ == "__main__":` section which serves as the entry point for all relevant functions in each file.
 All processing code in this repository is set up to run on **3 second windows**.